-Add to this the following infrastructure components as defined by VMware for VMmark V2:
+Add to this the following infrastructure components as defined by VMware for VMmark V3:

-When it comes to VM Cloning and Deployment via the vSphereCenter, an appropriately prepared template with an outdated version of the VMware tools is copied on the basis of the standby VM, adapted according to the customization requirements (IP configuration, system name) and provided with a new version after startup.
-The new VM is removed again and the process is repeated every five minutes.
-For the vMotion infrastructure component the Olio DBs of all tiles are moved between the existing hosts on a round-robin basis via the vSphereCenter every three minutes.
-The standby VMs are accordingly moved for Storage vMotion every five minutes.
-The vSphereCenter also uses a "Distributed Resource Scheduler (DSR)" to ensure an automatic Load Balancing function.
+When it comes to VM Cloning and Deployment, the VMware vCenter copied a template VM, adapted according to the customization requirements (IP configuration, system name) and provided with a new version after startup.
+The new VM is removed again after processing the specific task and the process is repeated every forty seconds.
+For the vMotion infrastructure component the AuctionMSQs of all tiles are moved between the existing hosts on a round-robin basis via the VMware vCenter.
+The AuctionMSQ comes back to the source host after waiting two minutes on the destination host, and the process is repeated every two minutes.
+The standby VMs are moved for Storage vMotion every two minutes on a round-robin basis.
+And the DS3WebA VMs are also moved for XvMotion every two and a half minutes on a round-robin basis.
+The VMware vCenter also uses a "Distributed Resource Scheduler (DSR)" to ensure an automatic Load Balancing function.

-The complex VMmark V2 rules are restricted to optimizations and tuning for comparison reasons; all permitted changes in the standard configuration must be documented when the score is submitted.
+The complex VMmark V3 rules are restricted to optimizations and tuning for comparison reasons; all permitted changes in the standard configuration must be documented when the score is submitted.

 The disk subsystem can be individually configured and optimized according to the rules with not only the logical design regarding size and RAID level, but also the physical implementation.
-Since a local disk subsystem is not a sensible solution for virtualization and consolidation and the disk subsystem for VMmark V2 also has to support vMotion and Storage vMotion, a SAN-based disk subsystem is used.
-The performance of the disk subsystem has a direct influence on the VMmark V2 score; if there is a bottleneck an optimal score cannot be attained.
+Since a local disk subsystem is not a sensible solution for virtualization and consolidation and the disk subsystem for VMmark V3 also has to support vMotion and Storage vMotion, a SAN-based disk subsystem is used.
+The performance of the disk subsystem has a direct influence on the VMmark V3 score; if there is a bottleneck an optimal score cannot be attained.

-Neither should the main memory of every host system be a bottleneck for the VMmark V2 measurement.
+Neither should the main memory of every host system be a bottleneck for the VMmark V3 measurement.
 Therefore, an adequate quantity is equipped so that with the used tile number no swap activities take place if possible at host level.
 CPU and network resources must also be aligned with the number of operated VMs and their load.

-In general, a virtualized environment, as VMmark V2 describes, with several hosts, a large number of virtual machines and different guest operating systems with high application loads, is an extremely complex system which relies on the optimal interaction of all components.
+In general, a virtualized environment, as VMmark V3 describes, with several hosts, a large number of virtual machines and different guest operating systems with high application loads, is an extremely complex system which relies on the optimal interaction of all components.
 Bottlenecks and also excess resources can have a negative effect on the overall score.
 The configuration must thus be modified and optimized for each hardware platform.
-Information about the individual VMmark V2 configurations is in the Performance Reports for PRIMERGY and PRIMEQUEST systems and in the score report for the VMmark V2 benchmark.
+Information about the individual VMmark V3 configurations is in the Performance Reports for PRIMERGY and PRIMEQUEST systems and in the score report for the VMmark V3 benchmark.